laksh22/MDP/RPi/README.md

 # RPi communication Hub
 The general implementation of the infrastructure is written and implemented in C as speed and efficiency was kept in mind when developing.
 As such, the decision to write the communication hub in C was made as we wanted to "get as close to the metal as possible" (to be as low level as possible).

+## Details
-The overall message sending infrastructure consists of nine (9) threads and three (4) queues -
+The overall message sending infrastructure consists of nine (**9**) threads and three (**4**) queues.

 - 9 Threads
   - Two threads each for the communications protocol (_Bluetooth_, _Serial_, _TCP_)